 What are the skills, training and legal compliance of the Camp Heritage staff?

-Our director, Ms. Andrea Broadhurst, is in her 3rd season at Camp Heritage and her 12th overall year in summer camp leadership.
+Ms. Andrea Broadhurst will return for her seventh season as Camp Heritage Director and her 17th overall year in summer camp leadership.
 At least seven of the ten adults who serve the program throughout the day are full time teachers.
-Our counselor staff are required to attend 10 hours of pre-camp training, Finally, all our staff are required to undergo a medical certification and criminal background check.
+Our counselor staff are required to attend 10 hours of pre-camp training.
+Finally, all our staff are required to undergo a medical certification and criminal background check.

 How is the safety of the camper addressed by Camp Heritage?